Mailman (City Letter Carrier)

 Best Rated

-Asked by MK about 12 years ago
+Asked by melissa over 12 years ago

-Asked by 90 day probation pressure over 11 years ago
+Asked by Ron over 12 years ago

 I put a package in my out going box and when the mailman picked it up he said it was leaking.
 It had candy in it.
 What will happen to the package?
 Will it be delivered or expected or just thrown away